-Porvoon Energia boosts heating network efficiency with Gradyent
+Porvoon Energia reduces network temperatures with Gradyent

 Clock